Game data can be submitted as early as August 18. Deadline to submit or update data is December 8, 2014.

 If you have never competed in Game Day Recycling Challenge before and do not have a Re-TRAC account, refer to this Registration Guide for New Re-TRAC Users.
-This should address difficulties with creating your ReTRAC Connect account or completing the Game Day Recycling Challenge form.
+This will help you create a ReTRAC Connect account and complete the Game Day Recycling Challenge forms.

-If you have an existing Re-TRAC Connect account, please refer to this Registration Guide for Users with Existing Re-TRAC Accounts.
+If you have participated in the Game Day Recycling Challenge in the past or if you have an existing Re-TRAC Connect account, please refer to the Registration Guide for Users with Existing Re-TRAC Accounts.

 For questions not covered in the guides, email firstname.lastname@example.org.
 Helpline support will generally respond within 24 hours.